happiestminds-covisint/java-buildpack/README.md

-## Shared lib jars Support for Tomcat shard lib.
+## CT -agent jars Support for Tomcat shard lib.
-all the application supported jars should be part of https://s3-us-west-2.amazonaws.com/covisint.com-shared-libs/sharedlibs.zip . so during compile phase all the jars will be extracted into tomcat/lib folders.
+ct agent jar will be part of buildpack resources/tomcat/lib folder. so during compile phase ct agent jar will be extracted into tomcat/lib folders. tomcat valve entry will be part of server.xml entry.

 ## Contributing
 [Pull requests][] are welcome; see the [contributor guidelines][] for details.